serverless/serverless/docs/developing-plugins/building-plugins.md

 ### Hook

-Hooks allow to connect specific lifecycle events to functions in a Plugin.
-In the constructor of your class you define a *hooks* variable that the Plugin System will use once a specific command is running.
+Hooks allow to connect specific lifecycle events to functions in a plugin.
+In the constructor of your class you define a `hooks` variable that the Plugin System will use once a specific command is running.
 Any hook can bind to any lifecycle event from any command, not just from commands that the same plugin provides.

 This allows to extend any command with additional functionality.